 Repairing: Repairing machines or systems using the needed tools.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Is There Job Demand for Agricultural Equipment Operators?
+Are There Job Opportunities for Agricultural Equipment Operators?

-How much do Agricultural Equipment Operators make in different U.S. states?
+How much do Agricultural Equipment Operators make in each U.S. state?

 |State||Annual Mean Salary|